 First published on Merinews as “Mindless talks of ‘feminism’ is not women empowerment; it is only making men insecure”

 The law curriculum demands that each student be familiar with the modalities of the profession by working under a senior advocate or a judge.
-Under current situation however they are deprived of this training simply because men sitting at the highest chairs are afraid of country’s gender biased laws that can ruin anyone and everyone.
+Under the current situation, however, they are deprived of this training simply because men sitting in the highest chairs are afraid of country’s gender biased laws that can ruin anyone and everyone.

 Another woman lawyer opined that this situation of fear and lack of mutual trust will go away once the media glare goes away from such crimes.

 This case of judges refusing to take female interns is a blatant outcome of our gender biased laws that does not punish the false accusers.
 So far the sufferings of innocent common men were kept under wraps as none of those common men was powerful enough to be heard in national forums.
 So these men have suffered legal atrocities silently.